Our Agenda

 We are a coalition of students and activists.
 We are not raising our hands for permission, we’re raising our hands to demand change.

-Student Agenda
+Our Turn National Student Agenda

-Students deserve to have our voices heard.
+Problem: Students deserve to have our voices heard, but are currently shut out of decision making processes.
 We are taught to value democracy and fair representation in school, now we are calling on our schools to uphold these values by empowering the voices of students to shape our education.
 Students—especially Black, Indigenous, and students of color—must be positioned as authentic partners in the decision-making process at every level of education.

 • Voting Student Board Member: Every governing body in a district and schools must have student(s) representation with voting power.
 This representation should prioritize elevating BIPOC and marginalized students as leaders.